-\subsec{Score-based attribution evaluation metrics} For assessing AMs, Deletion, Insertion, and other confidence-score-based metrics are widely used in both computer vision \cite{petsiuk2018rise,agarwal2020explaining,erion2021improving,hooker2019benchmark,samek2016evaluating,tomsett2020sanity} and natural language processing \cite{pham2021double,kim-etal-2020-interpretation,arras2017explaining,deyoung-etal-2020-eraser}.
-However, deleting a pixel by zeroing it out is problematic.
-First, zeroing out a pixel can create OOD samples, which often cause CNNs to misbehave~\cite{hooker2019benchmark,agarwal2020explaining}.
-Second, zeroing out a pixel can generate an image of different, unintended meanings to CNNs (\eg zero pixels represent darkness in a matchstick image), potentially leading to evaluation scores inconsistent with human notions of interpretability \cite{jacovi2021aligning,hooker2019benchmark}.
-In contrast to prior work, we report a novel finding about score-based metrics: They are strongly correlated with the average probability scores of a CNN, rendering the comparison between vanilla and robust models under Deletion and Insertion extremely biased and conclusions misleading.
-To our knowledge, our finding is novel and different from a prior OOD-ness issue of Insertion and Deletion samples raised by \citet{hooker2019benchmark}.
+\subsec{Score-based attribution evaluation metrics} For assessing AMs, Deletion, Insertion, and other confidence-score-based metrics are widely used in both computer vision \citep{petsiuk2018rise,agarwal2020explaining,erion2021improving,hooker2019benchmark,samek2016evaluating,tomsett2020sanity} and natural language processing \citep{pham2021double,kim-etal-2020-interpretation,arras2017explaining,deyoung-etal-2020-eraser}.
+Deleting a pixel by zeroing it out is problematic.
+First, zeroing out a pixel can create OOD samples, which often cause CNNs to misbehave~\citep{hooker2019benchmark,agarwal2020explaining}.
+Second, zeroing out a pixel can generate an image of different, unintended meanings to CNNs (e.g.\ zero pixels represent darkness in a matchstick image), potentially leading to evaluation scores inconsistent with human notions of interpretability \citep{jacovi2021aligning,hooker2019benchmark}.

+Score-based metrics are strongly correlated with the average probability scores of a CNN, rendering the comparison between vanilla and robust models under Deletion and Insertion extremely biased and conclusions misleading.
+To the best of our knowledge, this finding is novel and different from a prior OOD-ness issue of Insertion and Deletion samples raised by \citet{hooker2019benchmark}.

-As in related work~\cite{gevaert2022evaluating, tomsett2020sanity}, we find that Insertion and Deletion scores are highly correlated.
-However, our results find localization-based scores (WSL and PG) to \emph{not strongly correlate} with these two score-based metrics and therefore measure a different characteristic of AMs.
+As \citet{gevaert2022evaluating, tomsett2020sanity}, we find that Insertion and Deletion scores are highly correlated.
+Our results find localization-based scores (WSL and PG) to \emph{not strongly correlate} with these two score-based metrics and therefore measure different characteristics of AMs.